 Commendable Battery Life

-Battery life is an important thing to consider when buying any laptop.
+Battery life is important to consider when buying a laptop for accountants.
 It’s the battery that makes the machine portable and workable.
 It makes no sense to have a lightweight laptop with no extended battery life.

-Of course, you may have power sources and computers in your educational institutes.
+Of course, you may have power sources and computers in your educational institutes or workplaces.
 And you can use them for your ease.
 However, you might not want to waste your time looking for a compatible outlet.

 And what will you do if your 20-minute class extends to an hour-long?
 And it would help in your accounting career if you get a laptop with commendable battery life.
 A long-lasting battery ensures your use your laptop without worrying about running out of charge.